 Leave a gift

-Is 2017 the year you decide to get fitter?
-Have more fun?
-Travel more?
-Spend some quality time with friends?
-Or do something meaningful to help others?
+Is 2018 the year you decide to get fitter?
+Challenge yourself?
+Or do something memorable to help others?

 Whatever your goals, we can help you achieve them.
 Whether you opt for a thrilling freefall skydive, test yourself with a rewarding marathon or fancy the chance to bond with buddies on the ultimate cycle road trip, when you choose a charity challenge for Saint Michael's we're with you every step of the way.

 Our expert team is here to help you make the most of your experience.
 Our challenges are chosen to offer great value and personalised support, from finding the right charity challenge for you, helping you set up an effective fundraising page with tips for fundraising and even support with training.

 And if you need motivation when the going gets tough, remember, every pound you raise will help Saint Michael's - your local hospice care charity - continue providing vital care and support to families across the Harrogate district living with terminal illness or bereavement.

 So what are you waiting for?
 Register your interest today by filling out the form below, and take the first step towards turning your dream challenge into reality.

 - Skydives - Contact us and we'll help you find a date to suit you